|

 operate just like all the rest of the Maytag model wringers, so you

-don't have to keep stepping on that doggoned bulb all the time (Was
+don't have to keep stepping on that doggoned bulb all the time (it was

 To bypass the feature